Sony Imagesoft

-Sony Imagesoft Inc. was an American video game publisher that operated from 1989 to 1995 and was located in California.
-It was established in January 1989 in Los Angeles, California, as a subsidiary of the Japan-based CBS/Sony Group (CSG) and initially named CSG Imagesoft Inc. Their focus at the beginning was on marketing games exclusively for Nintendo consoles.
+Sony Imagesoft Inc. was an American video game publisher that operated from 1988 to 1995 and was located in California.
+It was established and incorporated in December 1988 in Los Angeles, California, as a subsidiary of the Japan-based CBS/Sony Group (CSG) and initially named CSG Imagesoft Inc. Their focus at the beginning was on marketing games exclusively for Nintendo consoles, and the company's initial of slate was derived from Japanese-originated titles, mostly titles from Epic/Sony Records.

+Its involvement in producing most video game adaptions of various movies at the time led to the company's poor reputation.
+According to then Sony Imagesoft President Kelly Flock, he noted the involvement of nongaming executives in the decision making process.

 History

+Beginnings and early years

+The company started and incorporated on December 15, 1988 in Los Angeles, California, as CSG Imagesoft Inc. as a unit of CBS/Sony Group to market games exclusively for Nintendo consoles.
+The company's trademark was first registered on October 17, 1989.

 The first release was Super Dodge Ball in summer 1989.
 UK-developed games such as Solstice and Dragon's Lair followed in 1990.
 Both were also published in Japan through Epic/Sony Records.
+Both titles were massive critical and commercial successes, with Solstice being the most expensive NES game in the Western market ever produced and became the company's first big break and major hit.

+In 1991, the company was reorganized, so Sony launched Sony Electronic Publishing, to capitalize on the acquisition of Columbia Pictures two years prior in an effort for new multimedia, and CSG Imagesoft itself was renamed to Sony Imagesoft to reflect the change, under the leadership of Olaf Olafsson.

 Sega partnership

 On May 20, 1992, Sega of America and Sony Electronic Publishing announced a partnership to create content for Sega's consoles under the direction of Imagesoft.
 Besides Sega's cartridge-based Genesis and Game Gear consoles the partnership targeted the upcoming Sega CD peripheral.

 Among the first titles released for Sega's consoles after the announcement are Sewer Shark and Hook.
 Sewer Shark, initially released exclusively to Sega CD, is a rail-shooter that years earlier had been shelved as part of the ill-fated Control-Vision platform.
 The Hook video games are tie-ins to the Spielberg feature film Hook that premiered in December 1991 and was produced by Sony-owned TriStar Pictures.
 Ports of the video game for Sega platforms are based on the Super NES game published earlier by Imagesoft.
 The Sega CD version was enhanced with better cut scenes with voice actors and digital stills and featured music from the film soundtrack.